IMP1/mir-obsidian/Mir/locations/Kardkore.md

 #location/kardkore #location-size/continent

 ## Overview
 Kardkore is a tropical continent on the equator of Mir.
-It is west of [[Elosammos]].
+It is west of [[Elosamos]].

 ## Behind the Scenes
 ### Name Etymology